zamazan4ik/awesome-pgo/article/article.md

 * [Missing parts](https://github.com/rust-lang/rust/issues/118561) in the PGO documentation.
 There a lot of undocumented places in the current documentation: PGO profiles compatibility guarantees, PGO dumping-related compiler intrinsics documentation, PGO counter atomicoty behavior, etc. Rust documentation for further details refers to the Clang documentation (since Rustc from PGO perspective completely relies on LLVM).
 It's kinda funny because Clang also has [some](https://github.com/llvm/llvm-project/issues/74022) documentation issues in PGO area.
 From my point of view, it would be much easier for the Rustc users to read all PGO-related information directly from the Rustc documentation, without jumping from time to time into the Clang docs.

 Rustc documentation about PGO is available [here](https://doc.rust-lang.org/rustc/profile-guided-optimization.html).

+If you are interested in information about applying PGO to Rustc itself I can recommend [this](https://github.com/rust-lang/rust/issues/103595) meta-issue about applying different optimizations to Rustc (includes LTO, PGO, BOLT and other things).

 What about other Rust compilers?
 TBH, a comparatively small amount of people in the Rust community cares about them.
 Anyway: